What is the redeemer city ministry program?

 The application process involves completing (1) the RTS Application and (2) an addendum of 5 questions for the RCM program.
 An undergraduate degree from an accredited institution is also necessary to apply.
 RTS recognizes all schools accredited by "regional" accreditors (e.g. Southern Association of Colleges and Schools).

-Applications are now being received for admission into the fall 2017 class.
+Applications are now being received for the Fourth Cohort that will begin studies in summer 2018 for the 2018-2019 academic year.
 See the RTS NYC website for application deadlines.

 Contact information for RTS New York City Admissions Office: